Threat Intelligence Sharing as an Effective Cyber Security Strategygiusel

 Objectives of the Collection Phase:

-- Gather information about threats by analyzing social media and other sources to create a baseline.
+- Gathering information about threats by analyzing social media, websites, and forums.

 The Processing phase takes the raw data from the collection phase and summarizes it.
 Therefore, the Processing phase involves creating structured, manageable data sets out of raw data.
 Then, here is where data analysts identify which threats are most important to the company.
 Hence, they produce a final report on their findings, summarizing what they found and recommending handling the situation.